11 Oct 2015

 Updating a CMS (Or add-on) on other systems has sometimes been either a long complicated task or your so nervous to do it, because it might break your website.
 With Craft it comes with a one click update.
 When you do this is saves a backup of your database & files, runs the update and if there is an issue it will roll back to the backup version!
 Extremely clever and helpful.

-To summarise, all these features not only speeds up content being added or updated via your clients, but it also speeds up development time.
+To summarise, all these features not only speed up content management via your clients, but it also speeds up development time.
 In turn, keeping initial costs down for the client and also freeing up more time to work on other projects.
 This doesn’t mean it’s still a super easy job to do, but it certainly helps.

-So if you haven’t already, certainly give Craft a try, it’s free for the basic features and will give you a taster of how powerful the product is.
+So if you haven’t already, certainly give Craft CMS a try.
 Happy coding!